Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Ultra-High-Resolution Evaluation

 We evaluate several methods on different levels of processing scale by bilinearly downsampling inputs to $\{\sfrac{1}{8}; \sfrac{1}{4}; \sfrac{1}{2}; \sfrac{1}{1}\}$ of their resolution and bilinearly upscaling the flow outputs.

-\paragraph{Flow accuracy.}We report the quantitative evaluation results at the highest feasible scale of each method in Table~\ref{table:flow_eval} along with the best runtime across all feasible correlation sampling approaches with and without ours.
-Our proposed cascaded inference achieves the best large motion scores and the best overall 1 pixel error.
-For \pname{RAFT}-based methods our correlation sampling offers significant reduction in the runtime.
+\paragraph{Flow accuracy.} Quantitative end-to-end evaluation results are reported in Table~\ref{table:flow_eval}.
+For each method, we list the processing level of scale with the lowest 1 pixel error across all scales the method could be run with $80GB$ of GPU memory, and report the lowest runtime across feasible variants both with and without our improvements.

+First, we observe a significant reduction in runtime, achieving more than $30\%$ improvement for the majority of \raft-based methods.
+Second, our proposed cascaded inference achieves the best 1 pixel error, both overall and for large-motion pixels.
+Third, the majority of prior methods either cannot be run on the full 8K resolution inputs, or their quality degrades.
+Overall, we show that with our improvements, cost-volume-based methods can outperform prior efficient methods both in runtime and quality.

-We additionally investigate the impact of resolution on the prediction quality and provide a qualitative comparison in Figure~\ref{fig:flow:qualitative} and observe that higher resolution inference provides a better reconstruction of fine details.
+Additionally, we investigate the impact of resolution on the prediction quality and provide a qualitative comparison in Figure~\ref{fig:flow:qualitative}, showing that cascaded high-resolution inference allows estimating large motion while retaining fine-grained details.
 Full quantitative measurements are provided in the supplementary material.

-\paragraph{Runtime and Memory.} In Table~\ref{table:integration_results}, we show the improvement in runtime and peak memory usage of our method in an end-to-end estimation depending on the image resolution.
+\paragraph{Runtime and Memory.} In Table~\ref{table:integration_results}, we show the improvement in runtime and peak memory usage of our method in an end-to-end estimation, depending on the image resolution.

-Across all methods and input resolutions, our method achieves similar runtime as the default sampling with improvement in memory, increasing with the resolution, and similar memory as the \textit{on-demand} sampling with a significant improvement in runtime.
+Across all methods and input resolutions, our method achieves similar or better runtime as the default sampling with improvement in memory, and similar memory as the \textit{on-demand} sampling with a significant improvement in runtime.